gvwilson/sensibleadventures/maddy-roo/old.md

 Eventually they had to tilt the trundle cart
 Maddy took from the little alley beside the mayor's house so that Zeke could roll Dockety onto it.
-She gave Special Leaf a hug and set off for home.
+She gave Shaper Leaf a hug and set off for home.

 Maddy expected her mother to protest, but all Mama Roo said was,
-"There's space on the porch---that'll be out of the rain."
+"I think there's a tarp out back if you want to cover it."
-She and Sindy helped Maddy wrestle Dockety's loose-limbed form up the steps.
+She and Sindy helped Maddy wrestle Dockety's loose-limbed form up onto the porch.
 The three of them sat in silence,
 Sindy in her mother's lap and Maddy leaning against her shoulder as they waited for the kettle to whistle.